docwire/docwire/README.md

 - HTTP::Post transformer: Facilitate **seamless communication with external HTTP APIs or services**, enabling data exchange and integration with external systems.

+- HTTP Server: **Host your own data processing pipelines as HTTP services easily.**.
+The built-in `http::server` allows you to expose any processing pipeline as an HTTP endpoint, enabling you to build powerful microservices for data processing.

 - **Integration with OpenAI API for most advanced NLP tasks**, including transformers like:
     - TranslateTo: Translate text or image to different languages.
     - Summarize: Generate summarized content from longer texts or description of images.